 Background

 State agencies often administer federal awards received as pass-through funds to other non-federal entities.
-These non-federal recipient entities are called Subrecipients and they assist in carrying out various federally-funded programs.
+These non-federal recipient entities are called Subrecipients and they assist in carrying out various federally funded programs.
 Subrecipients are typically units of local government (i.e. city and county agencies) but also include other entities such as Native American tribes, other state agencies, and institutions of higher education, special districts and non-profits.
 The nature of these relationships are governed by federal statute, regulations, and policies in addition to state laws and regulations.
 The source of the funding determines the regulations and policies that govern the provision of the funds.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) is the primary source of federal funds awarded to DBHDS.
 DBHDS also receives funds from the U.S. Department of Justice, U.S. Department of Education, and other federal entities.

-As a primary recipient of federal funds, state agencies serve a pass-through role in which funds are subawarded to Subrecipients.
-Federal regulations require that pass-through entities provide monitoring of their Subrecipient which is outlined in Sections 200.300 through 200.346 in 2 C.F.R.
-Part 200 and Sections 75.300 through 75.391 in 45 C.F.R.
+As a primary recipient of federal funds, state agencies serve a pass-through role in which funds are sub-awarded to Subrecipients.
+Federal regulations require that pass-through entities provide monitoring of their Subrecipient which is outlined in Sections 200.300 through 200.476 in 2 C.F.R.
+Part 200 and Sections 75.300 through 75.477 in 45 C.F.R.
 Part 75 for SAMHSA awards.
 Further, audit requirements contained in 2 C.F.R.
 Part 200, Subpart F and 45 C.F.R.
 Part 75, Subpart F for SAMHSA awards, require that pass-through entities monitor the activities of their Subrecipient, as necessary, to ensure that federal awards are used appropriately and that performance goals are achieved.

-In order to further the provision of necessary goods and services to the community, DBHDS may enter into federally-funded subrecipient relationships with Community Service Boards (CSBs).
+In order to further the provision of necessary goods and services to the community, DBHDS may enter into federally funded subrecipient relationships with Community Service Boards (CSBs).
 This exhibit provides certain compliance requirements and other specific and general grant information for the federal grant funds that DBHDS passes-through to the CSBs.

 Defined Terms

 Administrative Proceeding – A non-judicial process that is adjudicatory in nature in order to make a determination of fault or liability (e.g., Securities and Exchange Commission Administrative proceedings, Civilian Board of Contract Appeals proceedings, and Armed Services Board of Contract Appeals proceedings).
 This includes proceedings at the Federal and State level but only in connection with performance of a federal contract or grant.
 It does not include audits, site visits, corrective plans, or inspection of deliverables.

+Capital Expenditures – Expenditures to acquire capital assets or expenditures to make additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations, or alterations to capital assets that materially increase their value or useful life.

 Conference – A meeting, retreat, seminar, symposium, workshop or event whose primary purpose is the dissemination of technical information beyond the non-Federal entity and is necessary and reasonable for successful performance under the Federal award.

 Conviction – For purposes of this award term and condition, a judgment or conviction of a criminal offense by any court of competent jurisdiction, whether entered upon a verdict or a plea, and includes a conviction entered upon a plea of nolo contendere.

+De Minimis Rate – Pursuant to 2 CFR 200.414, this is the default indirect cost rate for any non-Federal entity that does not have a current negotiated (including provisional) indirect cost rate.
+The rate is set at 15% of modified total direct costs (MTDC).